Accenture/openathon-2019-angular/boring-theory-1/README.md

 * **Client-side reusable components** very popular in server-side.
 *  **Dependency injection** also popular in enterprise applications.

 During two centuries, that is, 3 years in Frontend terms, Angular became one of the most popular Frontend technologies.
 But because of its popularity and the older JavaScript versions in that time (like ES5), developers were starting to run into **severe performance problems**.
-Why? because the overuse of the main original key benefits: **binding too many model objects to too many DOM elements.**
+Why? because of the overuse of the main original key benefits: **binding too many model objects to too many DOM elements.**

 When Angular performance problems were at its peak, **Facebook** released **React** in 2013 and **Vue** was released a bit lated by a single developer, **Evan You** backed in Patreon, in 2014.
 <p align="center">